STMicroelectronics/meta-st-pkgrepo-updates/README.md

   Board $> apt-get install <package>
   ```

-## List of updates packages in the layer meta-st-pkgrepo-updates
+## List of updated packages in the layer meta-st-pkgrepo-updates
 Depends on the selected branch when cloning the repository.

 ## List of added packages in the layer meta-st-pkgrepo-updates